xeger/kos-ramp/README.md

 Function Libraries
 ------------------

-Programs beginning with `lib/` contain reusable functions and are invoked by other programs to make use of rudimentary kOS function sharing.
+Programs beginning with `lib_` contain reusable functions and are invoked by other programs.

 Comments and Documentation
 --------------------------

 Every program should begin with comments explaining what the program does.
 Functions should be likewise commented.
-Every parameter (to a program _or_ a function) needs a comment explaining the purpose of the parameter and whether it is optional.
+Every parameter (to a program _or_ a function) needs a comment explaining the purpose of the parameter.